yahaiii/alx_python/python-inheritance/README.md

 ## How to Use
 To run any specific task, simply execute the corresponding Python file.
-For example, to run Task 1, use the following command:
+For example, to run `0-is_same_class.py`, use the following command:

-`python task_1.py`
+`python3 0-is_same_class.py`

 Make sure you have Python installed on your system.